Sunc4127/cloud_revision/Part4 SOA.md

 * Standardized service contract: Services adhere to a ==communications agreement==, as defined collectively by one or more service-description documents
 * Service loose coupling: Services maintain a relationship that minimizes dependencies and only requires that they ==maintain an awareness== of each other.
 * Service encapsulation: Many services are consolidated for use under a SOA.
 Often such services are not planned to be under a SOA.
-* Service abstraction: Beyond descriptions in the service contract, servies ==hide logic== from the outside world.
+* Service abstraction: Beyond descriptions in the service contract, services ==hide logic== from the outside world.
 * Service reusability: Logic is ==divided== into services with the ==intention of promoting reuse==.
 * Service autonomy: Service have control over the logic they encapsulate.
-* Service discoverability: Service are supplemented with communicative meta data by which they can be effectively ==discovered and interpreted==.
+* Service discoverability: Service is supplemented with communicative meta data by which they can be effectively ==discovered and interpreted==.
-* Service statelessness: Service minimise resource consumption by deferring the management of state information when necessary (HTTP).
+* Service statelessness: Service minimises resource consumption by deferring the management of state information when necessary (HTTP).
 * Service composability: Services are effective composition participants, regardless of the size and complexity of the composition.
 * Service granularity(粒度): A design consideration to provide optimal scope at the right ==granular level== of the business functionality in a service operation.
 * Service normalization: Services are decomposed and consolidated to a level of normal form to ==minimize redundancy==.
 (In some cases they are denormalized for performance [same to database]).